vsm/vsm-autocomplete/README.md

   that makes them visually distinct.
 - The `max-string-lengths`'s `strAndDescr` sets the maximum length of an already length-trimmed `str`, plus its `descr`.
+- When a selection-list shows stale results (meaning that the list is expected to be replaced with fresh results soon), then it will not respond to Enter or Click until the new results appear.
+  But if a user decides to Enter/Click on stale results anyway, and the list would update with new results shortly before that Enter actually comes through, then the Enter would select a different list-item than intended: an item that freshly appeared there in a new list; and perhaps the user would not even notice that a different item was selected.
+  Therefore, by setting a `fresh-list-delay` (of e.g. a few 100 milliseconds), one can delay when the list starts to respond, and prevent an impatient user from mistakenly Entering/selecting an item that only just appeared.
 - The `custom-item` and `custom-item-literal` functions are described in the "Customized content" section, further below.